radarFudan/safari/expr.md

 fresh-morning-127, 123M

-test perplexity, 18.392
+test perplexity, 18.2

 different-music-128, 123M

-test perplexity,
+test perplexity, 26.2 (in progress)

 to be reproduced